It's Not Right but It's Okay: Live performances

-Legacy
+Legacy and influence

 Impact

+“It’s Not Right but It’s Okay” inspired later hits such as “Irreplaceable” by Beyoncé (left) and “Bust Your Windows” by Jazmine Sullivan (right).

 According to Songfacts, the song "brought Houston into the modern era of hip-hop with contemporary production and a lyric that oozes empowerment," noting that artists like Aaliyah and Mary J. Blige had songs of a similar sound and with the release of "It's Not Right...", Houston "showed that she could tap into it as well."

+According to the site Industryme, later female R&B songs such as "Irreplaceable" by Beyoncé and "Bust Your Windows" by Jazmine Sullivan took direct influence from "It's Not Right but It's Okay".
+Jennifer Lopez was advised to change the sound of her hit "Feelin' So Good" because it "sounded similar" to "It's Not Right but It's Okay" but Lopez refused to do so.

 In its article about the Thunderpuss remix, Fader magazine credited the original R&B rendition of the song for inspiring the later productions of Destiny's Child songs.
 Billboard stated the song "redefined" R&B music in their 2025 write-up on the song.